Turkish guard killed in clashes on Syrian border

 Ankara has denied reports that it has banned Syrians from crossing into Turkey, saying it operates an open-door policy but that at times it needs to regulate the flow of refugees.

-Thursday's incident was a reminder of the strains on neighbouring countries as violence from the civil war in Syria, now into its third year, spills across borders.
+Thursday's incident was a reminder of the strains on neighboring countries as violence from the civil war in Syria, now into its third year, spills across borders.

 In October, five Turkish civilians were killed in Akcakale when a mortar bomb fired from Syria landed on their house, prompting Turkey to fire back across the frontier.